Background

 Read the Policy guide to the EU ETS for aviation

-The guide offers a complete overview of the EU ETS for aviation, where it fails to regulate the sector and how policymakers can make it fit for purpose.
+Our guide offers a complete overview of the EU ETS for aviation, where it fails to regulate the sector and how policymakers can make it fit for purpose.
 It includes:

-A comprehensive look at aviation’s privileged regulatory regime
+- A comprehensive look at aviation’s privileged regulatory regime.

-The cost for climate action, and what’s at stake
+- The cost for climate action, and what’s at stake.

-The wider economic landscape – including international objections.
+- The wider economic landscape – including international objections.

-The conclusion is clear: the time has come to put international flights in the EU ETS.
+- The conclusion is clear: the time has come to put international flights in the EU ETS.